computersciencecs/694/README.md

 * Configure the fifth dimension of RecRankerEval - instruction tuning method

-In the ./RecRankerEval/2-train-and-inference directory, copy inference.py to the corresponding ranking method folder for inference.
+In the ./RecRankerEval/2-train-and-inference directory, copy inference.py to the corresponding instruction tuning method folder for inference.
-Copy the inference jsonl file of the ranking method generated in the ./RecRankerEval/1-dataprocess/ directory to the corresponding ranking method folder in the ./RecRankerEval/2-train-and-inference directory as input.
+Copy the inference jsonl file of the ranking method generated in the ./RecRankerEval/1-dataprocess/ directory to the corresponding instruction tuning method folder in the ./RecRankerEval/2-train-and-inference directory as input.
-Among them, for the pairwise instruction adjustment method, you need to run ./RecRankerEval/1-dataprocess/Merge-allpairwise-testprompt.py first to merge the two jsonl files for forward and reverse comparison.
+Among them, for the pairwise instruction tuning method, user needs to run ./RecRankerEval/1-dataprocess/Merge-allpairwise-testprompt.py first to merge the two jsonl files for forward and reverse comparison.
 The input is pairwisetest.jsonl and pairwise_invtest.jsonl, and the output is pairwiseall.jsonl.

 For pointwise without data leakage, we provide two files to process the training and reasoning prompts of pointwise respectively.